“Dormy House: a fresh take on a relaxed country house hotel with superb spa in the heart of the Cotswolds”

 - Great base in the Cotswolds with masses to do nearby and only an hour and a half from London

-- Some teething problems with our room's underfloor heating but easily fixed
+- Some teething problems with our room but they were easily fixed

 - Outside spa members and diners could make this place quite busy in peak times